In 1994, when 25 contestants withdrew from the Miss India pageant because Aishwarya Rai was participating, 18-year-old Sushmita Sen stood firm.

-And dressed in a gown tailored by the colony darzi from forgotten silk pieces, she wowed the country with her razor-sharp intellect, made off with the crown and became one of the world’s biggest style icons.
+And dressed in a gown tailored by the colony darzi from forgotten silk pieces, she wowed the country with her razor-sharp intellect, made off with the Femina Miss India Universe crown, and became one of the world’s biggest style icons.

 India’s first Miss Universe

-After picking through all the clothing stores from Connaught Place to Vasant Vihar in Delhi’s sweltering summer (and buying my first ever lipstick — a muddy-brown shade from Revlon), I came home to sleep in cool bliss, just in time to hear the radio announcing that someone called Sushmita Sen had won Miss Universe.
+After picking through all the clothing stores from Connaught Place to Vasant Vihar in Delhi’s sweltering summer (and buying my first ever lipstick — a muddy-brown shade from Revlon), I came home to sleep in chilled bliss, just in time to hear the radio announcing that someone called Sushmita Sen had won Miss Universe.

-Sushmita Sen was everywhere and though I have to admit to feeling pangs of envy at the time (we were almost the same age — she was ruling the universe and I still did not know how to tame my horrid, frizzy hair!) now I can understand why the attention was justifiable.
+Sushmita Sen was everywhere.
+And though I have to admit to feeling pangs of envy at the time (we were almost the same age — she was ruling the universe, and I still did not know how to tame my horrid, frizzy hair!), now I can understand why the attention was justifiable.